carpentries-incubator/R-ecology-lesson/README.md

 # R-ecology-lesson

-This is the lesson repository for R-ecology-lesson
+This repository has been archived.
+Visit https://github.com/carpentries-incubator/R-ecology-lesson-alternative for the actively-maintained version of this redesigned lesson.